food delivery service.

 *if the answers to the questions below are not clear, BA holds the Discovery phase

-The BA is responsible for ensuring that the team can quickly start development with a defined context and an initial solution plan so that later (when the BA finishes their participation), the team and the client can get along.
+The BA in software development is responsible for ensuring that the team can quickly start development with a defined context and an initial solution plan so that later (when the BA finishes their participation), the team and the client can get along.

 So, one of the key responsibilities of the software development business analyst is to elicit the actual needs of the stakeholders and state how to address them.